To make your first API request, complete the initial setup, following this high-level procedure:

 {"message":"The request should be authorized."}

-To regain access, you will first need to request a new access token using the refresh token (returned in step 4) and the JWT (obtained in step 2).
+To regain access, you must first request a new access token using the refresh token (returned in step 4) and the JWT (obtained in step 2).

 curl https://b2b.revolut.com/api/1.0/auth/token \